-You’re probably wondering why I have two different kinds of oral magnesium now – the powdered Magnesium Citrate and the Magnesium Chelate Premium capsules.
-Apart from the fact that some people like powders and others like capsules, there are some subtle differences.
+You’re probably wondering why I have two different kinds of oral magnesium now – the powdered Magnesium Citrate vs Magnesium Chelate Premium.
+Apart from the fact that some people like powders and others like capsules there are some subtle differences.

 Firstly, these two forms of magnesium are both known as “chelates”.
 In nature, elemental magnesium is always attached to another compound or ‘bonded’ to it – when magnesium is bonded to an organic compound such as an amino acid, it’s known as a chelate.
 Magnesium citrate is a chelate of magnesium and natural citric acid.
 Magnesium Chelate Premium is bonded to the amino acid glycine so it could also be called magnesium glycinate.
 Both these forms of magnesium are superbly absorbed, while some of the other forms are poorly absorbed.

 Magnesium is responsible for THOUSANDS of biochemical processes in your body and almost everyone is deficient!
 So we can all benefit from more magnesium it is one of the most important minerals we can take, and it is also one of the safest.
 It is the 5th most common dietary mineral, and the second most common electrolyte in the body.

 • Energy production

 • Nerve transmission

 • Heart rhythm

 • Muscle contraction